quantumdot/ThackTech/README.md

 The run method is passed a context object derived from `ThackTech.Pipelines.ModuleRunContext` and contains references to the sample, logging utilities, and information regarding the pipeline state.
 All computational work should occur within the `run()` method or methods directly called by `run()`

 ### Declare Module Parameters
-In all but the very simplest analysis modules, it is useful to declare parameters that affect how the module runs. `PipelineModule`'s contain a collection of `ModuleParameter` objects that provide type-safe decleration of options for a given module.
-This parameters may also have values assigned at runtime from installed configuration files.
+In all but the very simplest analysis modules, it is useful to declare parameters that affect how the module runs. `PipelineModule`'s contain a collection of `ModuleParameter` objects that provide type-safe declaration of options for a given module.
+These parameters may also have values assigned at runtime from installed configuration files.

 Module parameters should be declared by overriding the `PipelineModule._declare_parameters()` method.
-Within the method decleration, call the `PipelineModule.add_parameter()` method, passing a `ModuleParameter` object:
+Within the method declaration, call the `PipelineModule.add_parameter()` method, passing a `ModuleParameter` object:
 ```python
 def _declare_parameters(self):
 	self.add_parameter(ModuleParameter('samtools_path', str, 'samtools', desc="Path to samtools"))